Plan A Health

 DIY Girls

-DIY Girls is committed to sparking girls’ interest and future success in STEM-related fields such as technology and engineering.
+DIY Girls is committed to sparking girls’ interest and future success in STEAM (Science, Technology, Engineering, Art and Math).
 With women representing only 28% of overall scientists and engineers in the US, DIY’s mission is timely and imperative for expanding opportunities for women.
 Based in the San Fernando Valley in Los Angeles, DIY offers robust programming at select under-resourced elementary, middle and high schools and aims to expand their reach by hiring more teachers and partnering with more area schools.